Research in Mathematical & Computational Finance

 Rama Cont and Ben Hambly investigate the link between micro- and macro-behavior in stochastic models of direct and indirect contagion in financial markets, using network models and analogies with interacting particle systems.

 Our group is a leader in the development of advanced numerical methods and high performance computiing for high-dimensional problems in finance:

-Mike Giles is a leading expert on multilevel Monte-Carlo methods and their applications in finance, and a leading expert on the use of GPU and high performance computing methods in finance.
+Mike Giles is a pioneer on multilevel Monte-Carlo methods and their applications in finance, and a leading expert on the use of GPU and high performance computing methods in finance.

 Raphael Hauser has developed robust numerical methods for portfolio optimisation and high-dimensional optimisation problems in finance.